Duncan Kenworthy: Early life

 Kenworthy was educated at Rydal Mount School, Colwyn Bay, North Wales, which is now Rydal Penrhos School, an independent international boarding school.
 The school renovated the sixth form social space in 2018 and, after a generous donation from Kenworthy during the campaign to all alumni for support, it named the study room in his honour, as The Kenworthy Study Room.

 He later attended Christ's College, Cambridge, a constituent college of the University of Cambridge, from 1968, graduating in 1971 with a first class degree in English.
 He then studied as a postgraduate in the United States at the Annenberg School for Communication at the University of Pennsylvania.

 Career

 After finishing his education in the US, he remained there, working with Jim Henson.
 On returning to the UK, he became an independent producer, with credits including Four Weddings and a Funeral (1994), Lawn Dogs (1997), Notting Hill (1999), Love Actually (2003) and The Eagle (2011).
 His television productions include Jim Henson's The Storyteller and the 1996 version of Gulliver's Travels.
-He was also co-creator of Fraggle Rock.
+He was also co-creator, producer and creative consultant of Fraggle Rock.

-Appears in photographs in the credits of Four Weddings and a Funeral (although uncredited) as "Matthew's Gorgeous New Boyfriend".
+He appeared in photographs in the credits of Four Weddings and a Funeral (although uncredited) as "Matthew's Gorgeous New Boyfriend".

 He is currently the Vice President of BAFTA, having previously held the position of chairman (2004–06).